 With the addition of Netflix and YouTube, Tesla opens the door for other streaming services to join its operating system, including Prime Video.
 For now, content can only be viewed when the car is parked, which will help owners occupy themselves as they wait at a charging station, but Musk added motorists will be able to watch videos while the car is moving in the coming years.
 The ball is in the government’s court, he opined.

 “When full self-driving is approved by regulators, we will enable video while moving,” he noted in a tweet.
 No timeframe was provided, however, and we don’t anticipate that full self-driving will be happening anytime particularly soon.

-Tesla Model 3, Model S, and Model X owners have started receiving V10 via an over-the-air software update.
+Tesla Model 3, Tesla Model S, and Model X owners have started receiving V10 via an over-the-air software update.
 If you’re a Tesla owner and you don’t see the new software yet, keep in mind that Musk clarified that only cars equipped with the full self-driving option and who have “advanced download” selected in the software settings are eligible to receive the update.

 Updated 9-27-2019: Added full information about Tesla V10.0.

 - Tesla Model S vs. Tesla Model 3 — Which comes out on top?